tcfunk/tylerfunk.com/src/posts/081--amanu.md

     label: ""
 ---

-Low-fi character model I made for [Edens Sky Tower](https://simonhoffiz.itch.io/edens-sky-tower).
+Low-fi character model I made for [Edens Sky Tower](https://simonhoffiz.itch.io/edens-sky-tower) in the style of characters from Sky Children of Light.

 <br>